CASE STUDY: A Referral-Generating Email Script

 I am certain that your version of this email will be different.
 It should be.
 It should reflect your manner and your business.
 In fact, I would love to hear what you might do and say differently.
 Feel free to write a comment below.

 You may be tempted to come up with a one-size-fits-all email message.
-I urge you to resist that easier path.
+While certainly easier, I urge you to resist that path.
 I can assure you that it is worth the extra time and effort to personalize each message just a bit.

 Will this email produce an immediate surge of introductions?
 Probably not.
 Though it will likely produce some – making it well worth the investment of time.
 This sort of message becomes part of your overall goal to establish a culture of referrals and introductions.